Tugzrida/super-pi-cheerlights/README.md

 A quick rundown of what will happen once you've completed this setup:

 * `super-pi-cheerlights.py` will start in the background at boot and takes care of the bulk of the operation.
 By default, the web UI is fully served from within this file, accessible on port 80(the standard HTTP port) of the Pi.
-* `getsun.py` will run at least once a day to load in the current sunset times from the [sunrise-sunset.org](https://sunrise-sunset.org/) API.
-Success of `getsun.py` symbolised by two green flashes of the LED tape.
+* `getsun.py` will run after the lights have turned off for the night to load in the sunset times for the next day from the [sunrise-sunset.org](https://sunrise-sunset.org/) API.
+Success of `getsun.py` is symbolised by two green flashes of the LED tape.

 The sunset timer fades up the brightness of the LED strips between sunset (when the sun passes below the horizon) and the end of civil twilight (when the center of the sun is more than 6&deg; below the horizon), by which time it is fairly dark.
 Also at the end of civil twilight, the fairy lights are turned on via a PowerSwitch tail.

 At the equator there's approximately 20 mins between sunset and the end of civil twilight.
 Where I live in Sydney, Australia, there's usually between 25-30 minutes difference.
 The further you go from the equator, the greater this time.

-For those who live greater than around 60&deg; North or South of the equator, you're probably aware that you don't always have the luxury of sunset or twilight, depending on the time of year.
+For those who live greater than around 60&deg; North or South of the equator, you're probably aware that you don't always technically have a sunset or twilight, depending on the time of year.
 If there's no sunset or twilight defined for your location, it'll default to the Unix epoch of 1970 - not particularly useful.
-As a work around I suggest either changing the latitude in `getsun.py` to be within -60 and 60 or using the [manual time option detailed below](#settings).
+As a work around I suggest either changing the latitude in `getsun.py` to be within -60 and 60 or using the [manual start options in `getsun.py`](#sun-times-schedule-setup).

 * [Software](#software)
   * [Install](#install)